What is good (or even better “world class”) HR?

 Question 2: How good is your HR team in connecting the various disciplines within the organisation?

 HR is often submissive.
 Submission is often accompanied by fear, and fear is a very bad adviser.
 Regularly I hear HR say: I think it is a good idea, but how do I sell it to my boss?
 Once I attended a meeting for HR professionals where a CIO told how in her organisation, using Google+, several effective communities were created.
 The questions from the audience were focused on control.
 Who decides which communities are created?
 What do you do when people do not want to participate or if abuse is made?

 Question 3: Which description fits better with your HR team: leaders or followers?

-Each organization will benefit from clear and transparent principles.
-The values of organizations are important and HR can be a good guardian of these values.
-‘Integrity’ is in most organizations one of the published values.
-In translating the values of the organization in desired behavior for leaders and other employees, HR can play an important role.
+Each organisation will benefit from clear and transparent principles.
+The values of organisations are important and HR can be a good guardian of these values.
+‘Integrity’ is in most organisations one of the published values.
+In translating the values of the organisation in desired behaviour for leaders and other employees, HR can play an important role.

 Question 4: Does HR have clear principles?

 Read: To a more human and holistic HR